BesnikShala/Milestone-project-1/README.md

  The website aims to target car enthusiasts and owners who are looking to modify or better their precious vehicle.
 The website aims to provide three main services which target the look and performance via a car wrapping service which consists of a material which is used to wrap over the car panels to change the colour and texture of the car.
 The second service consists of detailing which is a very focused form of cleaning the car both internally and externally.
-The third service is boost to the engines power, this is basically a computer chip which is coded specifically to the engine of the car to increasse the power output.
+The third service is boost to the engines power, this is basically a computer chip which is coded specifically to the engine of the car to increase the power output.
 The website will have a gallery to showcase the services and also provide a form of contact to make enquiries.
  The key aim is to attract more business by providing a showcase of services and also offering a method of enquiry which may be more convenient to clients via a form.

 ## UX

-Use this section to provide insight into your UX process, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.

 ## First Time Visitor Goals.